usnistgov/SpectrumBrowser/documents/transfer-spec/MSODTransferSpec.md

 20. Compression = Indicator on compression of data ("Zip" | "None") `string`
 31. mPar = Measurement parameters (elements listed in Objects section below)

 The data block is comprised of an array of numbers of the specified data type and byte order.
+If DataType = “ASCII”, then the data block is enclosed by square brackets.

 If Processed = “False”, then the data stream is

 21a. w(n, nM) = Raw measured data vector [dBm ref to input of COTS sensor]